 In July 2023, NELC sent Campbell Soup Supply Co. a 60-day notice of intent to sue on behalf of the non-profit groups Environment Ohio and Lake Erie Waterkeeper.
 The notice letter, served in accordance with the Clean Water Act, identifies the facility’s longstanding compliance failures, and represents the first step in a legal process intended to restore and protect the long-term health of both the Maumee River and the greater Lake Erie watershed.

 In March 2024, NELC filed our lawsuit on behalf of Environment Ohio and Lake Erie Waterkeeper.
 The U.S. Department of Justice, on behalf of the U.S. Environmental Protection Agency, also filed its own lawsuit on the same day.
-The environmental groups have been working alongside the federal agencies and expect the two suits to be consolidated into a single case.
-Negotiation with Campbell Soup, which began last July, are expected to continue as the processed food giant cooperates towards the goal of reaching a court-enforced settlement.
+The two suits were consolidated into a single case.